 LAST YEAR I HAD THE PLEASURE OF CORRESPONDING with the past president of the Society of Golf Course Architects, Mr. Greg Martin.
-This was shortly after I began developing the concept of a golf trail in our neck of the woods and began waving a banner about our twenty some courses along the 116-mile M-22 highway corridor in NW Michigan.
+This was shortly after I began developing the concept of a golf trail in our neck of the woods and began promoting our twenty courses along the 116-mile M-22 highway corridor in NW Michigan.

 Greg had written a thoughtful article in Golf Course Industry on authenticity and why golf courses were so important in our landscapes.
-It really hit home with me, and I complimented his effort.
+It really hit home with me, and I complimented his effort in our emails.

-Our diverse collection of golf courses are beginning to spark national attention and we certainly do not mind coat-tailing our courses with our Sleeping Bear Dunes National Lakeshore where ABC’s Good Morning America’s viewers awarded it in 2011, The Most Beautiful Place in America.
+Our collection of golf courses has begun to spark national attention and we certainly do not mind coat-tailing our courses with our Sleeping Bear Dunes National Lakeshore where ABC’s Good Morning America’s viewers awarded it in 2011 -The Most Beautiful Place in America.
 The park offers 35 miles of fresh water coastal dunes and is situated in the mid-point of the M-22 highway. https://www.sleepingbeardunes.com/

 The trail designation certainly has common threads with the venerable RTJ Golf Trail in Alabama.
-And our own M-22 hiking trails are placed in our legacy dunes where we are blessed with many trails and we have easy access along Lake Michigan’s beautiful shoreline.
+And our M-22 hiking trails are prevalent in our legacy dunes where we have easy access to them along Lake Michigan’s beautiful shoreline.
 It all made sense to expand recognition of the area.
-Little did we know that a pandemic would support the further desirability of our area where our outdoor space is a prescription for reasonable social distancing.
+Little did we know that a pandemic would help support the further desirability of our area where being outdoors is a solution for reasonable social distancing.

 A passage in Greg’s article is worth repeating: